Binary Station

 The rules of attacking

-A pawn will add an attack point to all adjacent enemy pawns (or king).
+A pawn will add an attack point to all adjacent enemy pawns (or king) on the same board.

 Adjacent enemy pawns can be attacked.